saltstack/salt/doc/topics/releases/oxygen.rst

 * ``iscsi_iqn``: Show the iSCSI IQN name for a host
 * ``swap_total``: Show the configured swap_total for Linux, \*BSD, OS X and Solaris/SunOS

-Salt Minion Autodiscovery
+Salt Minion Auto-discovery
 ------------------------

-Salt Minion now no longer need to be configured against a specifig DNS name or IP address of a Master.
+Salt Minion now no longer need to be configured against a specific DNS name or IP address of a Master.

 For this feature Salt Master now requires port 4520 for UDP broadcast packets to be opened and the Salt Minion be able to send UDP packets to the same port.